Innocell/blog.innocell/about.md

     As a hobby, Daniel authors the most influential JavaScript blog in Lithuania with over 100,000 page views a month.
 He lives in Vilnius with his beautiful wife, two boys and one girl.

 > _Thank You for reading !!!!!!_

+There are two types of code elements which can be inserted in Markdown, the first is inline, and the other is block.
+Inline code is formatted by wrapping any word or words in back-ticks, `like this`.
+Larger snippets of code can be displayed across multiple lines using triple back ticks:

+    .my-link {
+        text-decoration: underline;
+    }

+If you want to get really fancy, you can even add syntax highlighting using [Prism.js](http://prismjs.com/).

 ![](/assets/innocell.png)